Dr. Teeth and the Electric Mayhem: Janice

 Muppet characters are frequently paired together based on how well puppeteers perform as a team.
 Richard Hunt and Jerry Nelson had established themselves as a team prior to The Muppet Show.
 Therefore, the change in Janice's performer may have been the reason for her relationship shifting from Zoot to Floyd.
 After Hunt's death, her character was faded back to brief non-speaking background appearances until 2000's Muppet Race Mania in which she was performed by Matt Vogel.
 Brian Henson also provided her voice for It's a Very Merry Muppet Christmas Movie and the video game Muppets Party Cruise.
 In The Muppets' Wizard of Oz, she was performed by Tyler Bunch.
 Her most recent performer is David Rudman, who first performed her in Studio DC: Almost Live.
 John Lovelady performed her for one appearance in 1975.

 A running gag in some Muppet movies was that during a scene in which several characters were excitedly talking at once and someone called for silence, Janice would be the last one still talking on a topic with no apparent connection to the situation.
 In The Muppets Take Manhattan: "So I told him 'Look, buddy, I don't take my clothes off for anybody, even if it is artistic,' and...
 Oh".
 Another example from The Great Muppet Caper, she says: "Look, Mother.
 It's my life.
 OK.
 So if I want to live on a beach and walk around naked...
 Oh".

 Janice is the only member of the band apart from Animal to have appeared on the animated series Muppet Babies.
 In her single appearance, she was portrayed as slightly older than the main characters and able to read.
 She was voiced by Dave Coulier who regularly voiced baby versions of Animal, Bunsen Honeydew and Bean Bunny.

-She bore a resemblance to Mary Travers of Peter, Paul and Mary.
+In the 2023 series The Muppets Mayhem, Janice is revealed to have an estranged twin sister.